Are You Obese During Pregnancy? Here’s How to Stay Healthy

 What are some causes and risk factors for becoming obese?

-Genetics: the truth is that genes do have an effect on the amount of fat your body stores and where it distributes that fat.
-In addition, genetics have an influence on the way and the efficiency with which your body converts food into energy as well as the way your body burns calories when you are exercising.
+Genetics: the truth is that genes affect the amount of fat your body stores and where it distributes that fat.
+In addition, genetics influence how and the efficiency with which your body converts food into energy, as well as how your body burns calories when exercising.

-Family lifestyle: generally, obesity runs in families- if one (or both) of your parents were/are obese, your chances of being obese are much higher.
-This isn’t just due to the genetic factor- but also due to the fact that families tend to share both activity and eating habits.
+Family lifestyle: Obesity runs in families—if one (or both) of your parents were/are obese, your chances of being obese are much higher.
+This isn’t just due to genetic factors but also because families tend to share both activity and eating habits.

-Inactivity: you probably are already aware- but if you’re not physically active, you’re not going to be burning as many calories as someone who is active.
+Inactivity: You probably already know this, but if you’re not physically active, you’re not going to burn as many calories as someone who is.

-When you have a sedentary lifestyle, you’re going to consume more calories each day than you are burning- which will lead to obesity.
+When you live a sedentary lifestyle, you consume more calories each day than you burn, which can lead to obesity.

-In addition, medical issues such as arthritis lead to a decrease in the level of activity- which can lead to increased weight gain.
+In addition, medical issues such as arthritis lead to decreased activity, leading to increased weight gain.

-Unhealthy diet: when you make poor choices in regards to what you’re eating- choosing foods that are high in calories as opposed to healthy foods such as fruits and veggies- you are more likely to gain weight and become obese.
+Unhealthy diet: When you make poor choices regarding what you’re eating—choosing foods that are high in calories as opposed to healthy foods such as fruits and veggies—you are more likely to gain weight and become obese.

 Medical issues: in some cases, obesity is due to a medical issue such as Cushing’s syndrome, Prader-Willi syndrome, or other possible conditions.

-Additionally, as mentioned earlier, arthritis can also cause weight gain- due to the decreased levels of physical activity.
+As mentioned earlier, arthritis can also cause weight gain due to decreased physical activity levels.

 Specific medications: there are some medications that can cause weight gain and lead to obesity if you’re not paying attention and compensating by consuming a healthy diet or getting adequate exercise.